lynnfaraday/aresmush.com/_root/tutorials/config/plugins.md

 ---
+title: Enabling and Disabling Plugins
+layout: page
 tags:
 - config
-title: Enabling and Disabling Plugins
 ---

-# Enabling and Disabling Plugins

 The Ares plugin system allows you to easily plug IN new code modules.
 Taking them OUT is trickier because many plugins rely on each other.